What's Your #LunchboxStory

-Since its inception, L. May MFG has deployed over 1 million sturdy lunch boxes for workers across Canada and in some parts of the United States.
+Since its inception, L. May MFG has deployed over 1 million sturdy lunch boxes for workers across Canada, the United States, Australia, and Europe.

-To this day, their lunch boxes are still manufactured in Sudbury, Ontario, Canada, often being passed down by generations as family heirlooms.
+To this day, the lunchboxes are still manufactured in Sudbury, Ontario, Canada, often being passed down by generations as family heirlooms.

 Hear from our numerous happy customers!